-2022 2021 Total program authorized \$ 1,200.0 \$ 1,200.0 Commercial paper outstanding (classified as long-term debt) \$ 282.5 \$ Letters of credit issued under the credit facility Total program usage \$ 282.5 \$
+2023 2022 Total authorized program \$ 1,200.0 \$ 1,200.0 Commercial paper outstanding (classified as long-term debt) \$ 186.0 \$ 282.5 Letters of credit issued under the credit agreement Amount limited by restrictive covenants of credit facility 682.1 200.9 Total program available \$ 331.9 \$ 716.6

-At December 31, 2022, subject to restrictive covenants, we could raise cash by issuing commercial paper through a program that is backed by a \$1,200.0 revolving credit facility with a syndicate of 12 lenders.
+At December 31, 2023, subject to restrictive covenants, we could raise cash by issuing commercial paper through a program that is backed by a \$1,200.0 revolving credit facility with a syndicate of 12 lenders.
 The credit facility allows us to issue total letters of credit up to \$125.0.
 When we issue letters of credit in this manner, our capacity under the revolving facility, and consequently, our ability to issue commercial paper, is reduced by a corresponding amount.
 We had no outstanding letters of credit under the facility at year end for the periods presented.
 Our borrowing capacity may be limited by covenants to our credit facility.
-At December 31, 2022, our borrowing capacity under the credit facility was \$716.6.
+At December 31, 2023, our borrowing capacity under the credit facility was \$331.9.

 Generally, we may elect one of five types of borrowing under the revolving credit facility, which determines the rate of interest to be paid on the outstanding principal balance.
-The interest rate would typically be commensurate with the currency borrowed and the term of the borrowing, as well as either (i) a competitive variable or fixed rate; or (ii) various published rates plus a pre-defined spread.
+The interest rate would typically be commensurate with the currency borrowed and the term of the borrowing, as well as either (i) a competitive variable or fixed rate or (ii) various published rates plus a pre-defined spread.

 We are required to periodically pay accrued interest on any outstanding principal balance under the revolving credit facility at different time intervals based upon the elected interest rate and the elected interest period.
 Any outstanding principal under this facility will be due upon the maturity date.
 We may also terminate or reduce the lending commitments under this facility, in whole or in part, upon three business days' notice.
+No amounts were outstanding under the revolving credit facility at December 31, 2023 and 2022.

-K-Lease Obligations
+J-Lease Obligations